 There are drugs that have shown great potential for use against feline leukemia virus infection for the treatment of FeLV-positive cats.
 Studies have been conducted to test their efficacy.

 If your cat has been diagnosed with FeLV, you should take it to the vet twice a year.
 This is for laboratory testing, physical examination, and parasite control.
 This will help your vet identify problems quickly and prevent complications.
 All cats infected with FeLV should be neutered and kept indoors.

 There are two types of vaccines available.
 The first is an adjuvanted killed virus.
 The second one is a nonadjuvanted recombinant infectious vaccine.
 However, none of these offer complete protection.

 Note: FeLV vaccines are generally avoided because of their potential to cause cancerous tumors (sarcomas).

 Sarcomas are aggressive, cancerous growths that require invasive procedures to remove.
 However, the tumors usually can’t be removed and prove fatal.
 For this reason, your veterinarian may advise you not to give your cat the vaccine.

-The vaccines are recommended for cats at high risk of infection, such as
+The vaccines are recommended for cats at high risk of infection, such as:

+There is no known cure for FeLV.
 The only guaranteed way to protect your cat is to limit their exposure to FeLV-positive cats.
 Keeping your cat indoors, for example, will prevent contact with potential carriers.

 While a FELV diagnosis can be disheartening, it is essential to remember that cats with this condition can live happy, relatively normal lives for significant periods.